Wedbush slashes price target on KeyCorp [KEY] – find out why.

-KeyCorp [NYSE: KEY] jumped around 0.04 points on Thursday, while shares priced at $23.00 at the close of the session, up 0.17%.
+KeyCorp [NYSE: KEY] stock went on a downward path that fall over 0.00% on Tuesday, amounting to a one-week price decrease of less than -1.73%.
 The company report on May 26, 2021 that KeyBank Graduates More than 4,500 Secured Credit Card Clients, More Than Double Since Last Year.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.